Dunblane Cathedral

 Closed for lunch 12.30pm to 1.30pm (last entry before lunch 12 noon).

-The cathedral is a working church and opening hours may vary due to services and events.
-Please check "Prices & times" for more details.
+The cathedral is a working church and opening hours may vary due to private services and events.
+Please check the 'Prices & times' tab for details.

 Historic Scotland